Money-Manager-SaaS/mmss-backend/CONTRIBUTING.md

 ## Testing
+supertest is used to mock the api requests, and jest is used as the test framework.

 - `npm test` please make sure test pass before PR
 - you might need `npm test:db:migrate` for migrating your test db